Home » Student Loan Forgiveness

 How to appeal a forbearance period not counting toward forgiveness

-The same applies if you believe there’s a mistake with your payment count for any reason after your account is adjusted.
+The same applies if you believe there’s been a mistake with your payment count for any reason after your account is adjusted.
 The Department of Education suggests checking with your loan servicer or submitting a complaint directly.

 Get help to receive the full benefit of the IDR Account Adjustment